-- 35. Maintenance Dredging of Existing Basins.
+35. Maintenance Dredging of Existing Basins.
+The removal of accumulated sediment for 35.
+Maintenance Dreaging of Existing Basins.
 The removal of accumulated sediment for maintenance of existing marina basins, access channels to marinas or boat slips, and boat slips to previously authorized depths or controlling depths for ingress/egress, whichever is less.
 All dredged material must be deposited and retained in an area that has no waters of the United States unless otherwise specifically approved by the district engineer under separate authorization.
 Proper sediment controls must be used for the disposal site.
-(Authority: Section 10) - 36.
-Boat Ramps.
-Activities required for the construction of boat ramps, provided the activity meets all of the following criteria:
+(Authority: Section 10)

+36. Boat Ramps.
+Activities required for the construction of boat ramps, provided the activity meets all of the following criteria: (a) The discharge into waters of the United States does not exceed 50 cubic yards of concrete, rock, crushed stone or gravel into forms, or in the form of cast concrete planks or slabs, unless the district engineer waives the 50
-(a) The discharge into waters of the United States does not exceed 50 cubic yards - of concrete, rock, crushed stone or gravel into forms, or in the form of pre-cast concrete planks or slabs, unless the district engineer waives the 50 cubic yard limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects; The boat ramp does not exceed 20 feet in width, unless the district engineer (b) waives this criterion by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects excavated material is removed to an area that has no waters of the United States; and,

-The base material is crushed stone, gravel or other suitable material; The excavation is limited to the area necessary for site preparation and all excavated material is removed to an area that has no waters of the United
+- cubic yard limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects; The boat ramp does not exceed 20 feet in width, unless the district engineer (b) waives this criterion by making a written determination concluding that discharge will result in no more than minimal adverse environmental ef the effects; - The base material is crushed stone, gravel or other suitable material; The excavation is limited to the area necessary for site preparation and all excavated material is removed to an area that has no waters of the United (d) States; and,

-(e) No material is placed in special aquatic sites, including wetlands.
+States; and, (e) No material is placed in special aquatic sites, including wetlands.
 The use of unsuitable material that is structurally unstable is not authorized.
 If dredging in navigable waters of the United States is necessary to provide access to the boat ramp, the dredging must be authorized by another NWP, a regional general permit, or an individual permit.
 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity if: (1) The discharge into waters of the United States exceeds 50 cubic yards, or (2) the boat ramp exceeds 20 feet in width.
 (See general condition 32.)
 (Authorities: Sections 10 and 404)